 Anti-Mullerian Hormone (AMH)

-Another hormone which acts as a parameter of measuring a woman’s ovarian reserve is Anti-Mullerian Hormone (AMH).
+Another hormone that acts as a parameter for measuring a woman’s ovarian reserve is Anti-Mullerian Hormone (AMH).
 The hormone levels indicate the number of eggs that a woman still has left in her ovaries.
-A low AMH level mean that the chances of pregnancy are bleak as the woman lacks a sufficient number of viable eggs.
+A low AMH level means that the chances of pregnancy are bleak as the woman lacks a sufficient number of viable eggs.

 Common Symptoms of Hormonal Imbalance

 When a woman experiences any of the following symptoms, she should seek medical guidance immediately.
 The common signs that give an indication of hormonal imbalance are as follows: